jonnypeace/PyLockr/README.md

 ## Redis

 There's not a lot to say about the use of this.
 Except, when you start your docker app, the logs will complain about setting your overcommit memory to 1.
 This is in the documentation from Redis, and has something to do with forks, and the children unable to sometimes get the memory they need.
-For myself, I'll be setting this up in a virtual machine, and will likely limit the memory in a redit config, but it will also have allocated virtual machine memory rather than playing with the host system.
+For myself, I'll be setting this up in a virtual machine, and will likely limit the memory in a redis config, but it will also have allocated virtual machine memory rather than playing with the host system.
 Not a requirement, but a step i would probably choose to run this the recommended way.

 ```yaml
   redis: